chagaz/practical-microbiomess-2017/README.md

 wget https://cloud.mines-paristech.fr/index.php/s/JsvnLDf879791f6/download
 tar zxvf simulated-gwas.tar.gz
 ```
+Alternatively, `simulated-gwas.tar.gz` is also part of this github project.

 The data is stored in PLINK format (a format that is commonly used to exchange genotype/phenotype data and that most GWAS software can manipulate).

 #### File formats